EnolEther/JMakisSite/app/assets/markdown/README.md

 To do's

 + Implement TDD with foreman, guard, and spork
-+ Fix styling on contact page, notes page
++ Fix & improve styling on contact page, notes page
 + Clean up styling on photography pages to be pretier while using responsive format
 + Migrate markdown rendering from redcarpet to rdiscount
 + Implement jquery element updates to 'Notes' section to display one set of notes at a time within the panel
 + Finalize page contents!
++ Improve footer design.
+Work towards a sticky footer with a navbar with responsive design elements.